 What are average house renovation costs?

-Working out the cost of your renovation can be a daunting task, but there are tools and professionals to help you navigate the process.
+Working out the cost of your renovation can be a daunting task.
+There are tools and professionals to help you navigate the process.
 There is plenty of help available to ensure you consider all you need to, before you kick off the renovation process.

 - Bathroom renovation